 The 5 A Day message has been around for a long time and it has been shown that the number of vegetable and fruit portions consumed per day is directly correlated to health and inversely with risk of chronic diseases.

-So, it’s great if your clients are getting 5 or more portions per day (6-8 of vegetables and 1-2 fruit is even better!!) however, even if reaching that goal, many people are consuming the same types of food every day and therefore lack diversity in their diet.
+So, it’s great if you are getting 5 or more portions per day (6-8 of vegetables and 1-2 fruit is even better!!) however, even if reaching that goal, many people are consuming the same types of food every day and therefore lack diversity in their diet.

 It’s easy to get stuck in a rut with food choices, for example picking the same items in the weekly shop, eating the same breakfast and lunch every day or eating a very restricted diet.
 Our hunter-gatherer ancestors ate a diet of vegetables, nuts and seeds, meat and fish; the composition of their diet changed according to availability and seasonality.
 When they had meat available the whole animal would be consumed (“nose to tail”) providing a wider variety of nutrients from both muscle and organs.
 Thus they ate a highly diverse diet.
 Research supports the importance of increasing food sources in order to maintain diversity and avoid phobias around certain foods.